Nexmo/station/_tutorials/voice-call-websocket-node.md

 In this tutorial, you created an application that uses the Voice API to connect to a WebSocket endpoint.

 The WebSocket you created was extremely simple, but it was able to listen to the call audio and respond to it.
-This is extremely powerful and can empower some very sophisticated use cases, such as artifical intelligence, analysis and transcription of call audio.
+This is extremely powerful and can empower some very sophisticated use cases, such as artificial intelligence, analysis and transcription of call audio.

 ## Further reading